Infiniti QX60 Insurance Rates

 Rates are averaged for all Infiniti QX60 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Infiniti QX60 Insurance
+How to Find Cheap Infiniti QX60 Insurance

-- It is possible to save as much as $160 per year just by quoting early and online
+- It is possible to save approximately $160 per year just by quoting online well ahead of the renewal date

-- Increasing deductibles can save around $475 each year
+- Increasing physical damage deductibles can save around $475 each year

 Rate Tables and Charts